TooMuchJava/JME-SVG/README.md

 All this lets you do is load .svg(Scaled Vector Graphics) files into JMonkeyEngine as textures at any resolution you want.

-## Note that i am no longer using JME and will not uptade this.
+## Note that i am no longer using JME and will not update this.